timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 016-NATIONAL SCIENCE FOUNDATION/CHAPTER 016-NATIONAL SCIENCE FOUNDATION.md

     * (B) have attained at least junior status in a baccalaureate degree program.

 * #### (2) Selection
-  * Individuals shall be selected to receive scholarships primarily on the basis of academic merit, with consideration given to financial need and to the goal of promoting the participation of individuals identified in section 1885a or 1885b of this title.
+  * Individuals shall be selected to receive scholarships primarily on the basis of academic merit, with consideration given to financial need and to the goal of promoting the participation of individuals identified in section 1885a or 1885b of this title and veterans.

 * #### (3) Amount
   * The Director shall establish for each year the amount to be awarded for scholarships under this section for that year, which shall be not less than $10,000 per year, except that no individual shall receive for any year more than the cost of attendance at that individual's institution.
 Full-time students may receive annual scholarships through the completion of a baccalaureate degree program, not to exceed a maximum of 3 years.
 Part-time students may receive scholarships that are prorated according to such students' enrollment status, not to exceed 6 years of scholarship support.